PaulMarechal/cheese-plate-ar/readme.md

-# Chesse plate in AR 🧀
+# Cheese plate in AR 🧀

 Small test to display a cheese plate in AR